 -

-- Identify community resources—local, regional, and national
+Click the + to expand.1.
+Community Outreach/Prevention – 9%- Identify community resources—local, regional, and national

 - Review results of community needs assessment, carried out alongside senior leadership of program or cancer committee